NASA-LIS/NASA-Land-Coupler/README.md

 $ tcsh
 ```

-Clone the repository including the submodules:
+Clone the repository including the submodules.
 ```
+$ git clone --recursive git@github.com:NESII/lishydro.git

+# this repository is also available on internal NASA GitHub
+# (must be on NASA network or have VPN access)
 $ git clone --recursive git@developer.nasa.gov:rsdunlap/lishydro.git
 ```